umbrella-code/standard-distribution/README.md

 ##Warning

-This framework is still VERY eary in development.
-Please be warned that there is a lot of security implementations that need to be added.
+This framework is still VERY early in development.
+Please be warned that there is a lot of security implementations that need to be added and refined.

 ##License